de-centralized-systems/sssmp/docs/Specification.md

 ### Compatibility and Separation of Concerns

-The specification is intentionally designed such that it can be used with different mnemonic schemes and different key derivation schemes building on top of the shared cryptographic key material.
+The specification is intentionally designed such that it can be used with different mnemonic schemes and different key derivation schemes building on top of the shared cryptographic keying material.
 This approach follows the separation of concerns principle as *generation*, *derivation*, *mnemonic encoding/decoding* and *secret sharing* of cryptographic key material are separate tasks and can thus be defined and implemented separately (see Section [Scope](#Scope) for more details).
-As long as the intermediate formats are well defined this loose coupling allows for easier replacement and updates of individual components in software stacks and tool chains.
+As long as the intermediate formats are well defined, this loose coupling allows for easier replacement and updates of individual components in software stacks and tool chains.
-The document at hand specifies a method for secret sharing of cryptographic key material.
+The document at hand specifies a method for secret sharing of cryptographic keying material.

 ### Sharing the same secret multiple times